-5.1 NPPF paragraph 7 states that the purpose of the planning system is to contribute to the achievement of sustainable development including the provision of homes, commercial development and supporting infrastructure in a sustainable manner.
+5.1 NPPF paragraph 7 states that the purpose of the planning system is to contribute to the achievement of sustainable development.
 Achieving sustainable development means that the planning system has three overarching objectives: economic, social and environmental (NPPF paragraph 8).